afsalthaj/fp-generator/datagen_why.md

 ----

-## Easier way to run two instances of generations in parallel
+## Easier way to run two instances of generations concurrently!

 We found it difficult to make generate and process A's and B's transactions together without waiting for each other.
 We can easily get around this problem using